 Liquidity risk is the risk that the Company will encounter difficulty meeting obligations associated with financial liabilities.
 The Company manages its liquidity risk by forecasting cash flows from operations and anticipated financing and investing activities.
-Accounts payable and accrued liabilities of \$29,265 (December 31, 2014: \$36,597) are due in the second quarter of 2015.
-At March 31, 2015, the Company had cash and cash equivalents, and accounts receivable of \$2,115,655 and \$4,489, respectively, which is sufficient to satisfy the expected requirements for the second quarter of 2015.
-The advance of \$3,000,000 from funds in trust and interest thereon (\$180,000 to March 31, 2015) payable to KGHM is due on December 31, 2015.
-Should the
+Accounts payable and accrued liabilities of \$50,049 are due in the first quarter of 2016.
+At December 31, 2015, the Company had cash and cash equivalents of \$1,626,237 which is sufficient to satisfy the expected requirements for the next twelve months.